-Zidane: Bale Didn't Want to Play Against Man City
+Zidane: Bale didn't want to play against Man City

 "He has decided not to play.
 All of us here are focused on tomorrow's game."

-Eden Hazard is part of Madrid's traveling party, though he has experienced an injury-hit debut season in the Spanish capital.
+Eden Hazard is part of Madrid's travelling party, though he has experienced an injury-hit debut season in the Spanish capital.

 He was out between November and February due to an ankle problem and then sustained a broken ankle bone, with the congested end-of-season LaLiga run-in causing him further discomfort, yet Zidane has been encouraged by his condition since.